xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     ```

 It’s actually going to rebuild the component this time because we made changes
 to it.
-By default, fox uses the includes the branch name as part of the
+By default, Fox uses the includes the branch name as part of the
 AppDeployment name.
-So our AppDeployment name is "graphql-feature".
+So our AppDeployment name is `graphql-feature`.
 Let's jump
 over to k9s again and see what we have.

-To show Pods, type ":pods" into k9s.
+To show Pods, type `:pods` into k9s.

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/k9s Pods after modifying our App.png" width=100% height=100%>